 For example, Mostly Serious is a digital agency that provides great interactive experiences, covering content, branding, and site design.

-Their contact page is a brilliant representation of their approach to branding and interactive experiences.
+Their contact page brilliantly represents their approach to branding and interactive experiences.
 While asking for a lot of information, the form reduces friction by breaking the information into segments.
 There are also interactive sliders that provide a kind of customization element that’s almost enjoyable to complete.

 8. Take a new approach

 In a world filled with contact forms, it’s refreshing to see a different approach that works.
 Built By Buffalo provides a number of ways for their customers to get in touch with their team.
-Rather than clutter their contact page with all the methods plus a contact form, they eliminated the obvious form fields.
+They eliminated the obvious form fields rather than clutter their contact page with all the methods plus a contact form.

-Instead, the company targets their primary communication channels as a means of making personal contact with the team.
+Instead, the company targets their primary communication channels to make personal contact with the team.
 It’s a great example of how to include a lot of detail without clutter.

 9. Change your call to action

-There’s no shortage of lessons on the web about how to create amazing call-to-action buttons that maximize conversions.
+There’s no shortage of lessons on the web about creating amazing call-to-action buttons that maximize conversions.
 It’s not really necessary to go that in-depth on the subject with your contact page.